JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/external_system_integration.md

 **Consequence**
-The IDE provides a set of built-in *Key*s and *ProjectEntityData*s but any external system integration or third-party plugin developer might enhance project data by defining her own *Key* and *ProjectEntityData* and storing them at a child of appropriate *DataNode*.
+The IDE provides a set of built-in *Key*s and *ExternalEntityData*s but any external system integration or third-party plugin developer might enhance project data by defining her own *Key* and *ExternalEntityData* and storing them at a child of appropriate *DataNode*.

 ## Managing project data

 We need to process project data is built on external system config basis.
 Here comes [ProjectDataService](upsource:///platform/external-system-api/src/com/intellij/openapi/externalSystem/service/project/manage/ProjectDataService.java).
-It is a strategy which knows how to manage particular *ProjectEntityData*.
+It is a strategy which knows how to manage particular *ExternalEntityData*.
 For example, when we want to import a project from external model, we can start by the top level *DataNode* which references project info and then import its data using corresponding service.

 Custom services can be defined via *'externalProjectDataService'* extension.